armory/documentation/_overview/fiat-permissions-overview.md

 ## Applying changes

-Whenever you make a change to permissions, run `hal deploy apply` to apply your changes to the Spinnaker deployment.
+Whenever you make a change to permissions that involves modifying your Halconfig, run `hal deploy apply` to apply your changes to the Spinnaker deployment.
+Some permission changes do not require this, such as adding a service account.

 ## Verifying permissions